TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

    john.salary = 1000

-A piece of Python code that expects a particular abstract data type can often be passed a class that emulates the methods of that data type instead.
-For instance, if you have a function that formats some data from a file object, you can define a class with methods :meth:`read` and :meth:`!readline` that get the data from a string buffer instead, and pass it as an argument.
+A piece of Python code that expects a particular abstract data type can often be passed a kundi that emulates the methods of that data type instead.
+For instance, if you have a function that formats some data kutoka a file object, you can define a kundi with methods :meth:`read` and :meth:`!readline` that get the data kutoka a string buffer instead, and pass it as an argument.

 ..
-(Unfortunately, this technique has its limitations: a class can't define operations that are accessed by special syntax such as sequence subscripting or arithmetic operators, and assigning such a "pseudo-file" to sys.stdin will not cause the interpreter to read further input from it.)
+(Unfortunately, this technique has its limitations: a kundi can't define operations that are accessed by special syntax such as sequence subscripting or arithmetic operators, and assigning such a "pseudo-file" to sys.stdin will not cause the interpreter to read further input kutoka it.)

 Instance method objects have attributes, too: ``m.__self__`` is the instance object with the method :meth:`m`, and ``m.__func__`` is the function object